sourcegraph/sourcegraph-public-snapshot/doc/dev/proposals/2018-12-20-improving-language-support-in-2019.md

 ### Test plan

+When developing support for a language, copy this template below and customize it for the particular language you're working on.

 Manually open each link to verify that the language server is working.
 In rough order of increasing difficulty:

 - [ ] Link to ANY working {hover,definition,references}